Lamb Chop (puppet): Mallory Lewis reimagining

 Shari Lewis's other puppet, Hush Puppy, made his comeback at the Iowa State Fair in 2010.
 Until 2024 Mallory Lewis did not perform Charlie Horse, as doing his voice was hard on her vocal cords.
 He did make a comeback via social media videos in early 2024.
 Lewis's daughter still owns the live performing rights to the Lamb Chop characters.

 Mallory Lewis and Lamb Chop perform mainly for the US military.
 Lamb Chop is an honorary three-star general in the Marines.

 Mallory Lewis described Lamb Chop's values as a "liberal Jewish Democrat".

+Popularity as a dog toy

+In the 21st century, Lamb Chop would see renewed popularity – including with audiences unfamiliar with the original television programmes – in the form of a dog toy first released by MultiPet International under license from the eventual copyright holder for the character, DreamWorks Classics, in 2010, with PetSmart sales exceeding those of more modern characters such as SpongeBob SquarePants and The Lion Kings Simba in 2025.
+These toys would gain the nickname of "Lambie" or "Lamby" among dog owners.
+The phenomenon of dogs growing attached to Lamb Chop toys has been jokingly referred to as a "dog cult" by internet personalities.
+Mallory Lewis does not receive royalties from the toys, but stated satisfaction for their popularity as they keep the character in the public eye.